QuentinRa/intellij-ocaml-plugin/README-dev.md

 * [ ] Test it
 * [ ] Do not show empty lists
 * [ ] Do not show values (strings, atoms)

+## Navigation

+**Implementation/Declaration**

+We can show line markers to implementation/declaration for the following elements:

+* [x] Variables/Functions
+* [ ] Types

+To work, we are resolving indexed elements matching the qualified name (ex: A.B.name) of the element (ex: name).
+For indexes to work, we need to define them in fill them with stub elements.

+We defined stubs for every annotated element.

+We define the following indexes:

+* [x] Variables/Functions
+* [x] Types

+📚 We don't index anonymous elements:

+* [x] Variables/Functions
+* [x] Types and VAL declarations CANNOT BE ANONYMOUS

+⚠️ Reminder: what about elements in a module, etc.

+* [ ] Fix qualified path (maybe not required once modules are qualified)

+**Resolve**

+From a fully qualified path, we can find the declarations for:

+* [x] Variables/Functions (LET/VAL)
+* [ ] ...

+✍️ Dune is referencing files/paths and that's not handled.

 ## OCaml SDK